 The designated teacher for looked after children works with the virtual school head to discuss how Pupil Premium Plus funding can be best used to support the progress of looked after children in the school and meet the needs in the child's personal education plan.
-The designated teacher will follow the statutory guidance 'Promoting the education of Looked After Children'.
+The designated teacher will follow the statutory guidance 'Promoting the education of looked-after and previously looked- after children..